AviSharma5016-1/Linked-List/README.md

 ## Important Concepts:

 - **Head Pointer**: Critical reference point for accessing the entire list
-- **NULL Termination**: Last node's next pointer must be NULL to indicate end
+- **NULL Termination**: Last node's next pointer must be NULL to indicate the end
 - **Memory Leaks**: Proper deallocation of nodes when deleting or destroying lists
 - **Pointer Arithmetic**: Understanding how pointers navigate through nodes
 - **Pass by Reference**: Using reference parameters for functions that modify the list
 - **Temporary Pointers**: Using auxiliary pointers for traversal without losing head reference
-- **Node Construction**: Proper initialization of data and pointer members
+- **Node Construction**: Proper initialisation of data and pointer members

 ## Best Practices:

-- **Initialize Pointers**: Always initialize next pointers to NULL in constructors
+- **Initialise Pointers**: Always initialise next pointers to NULL in constructors
 - **Check NULL Pointers**: Validate pointers before dereferencing to avoid crashes
 - **Use Temporary Pointers**: Preserve head pointer during traversal operations
-- **Memory Management**: Delete allocated nodes when removing from list
+- **Memory Management**: Delete allocated nodes when removing from the list
 - **Consistent Naming**: Use descriptive names for node classes and pointer variables
 - **Error Handling**: Check for empty lists and invalid operations
 - **Code Documentation**: Comment complex pointer manipulations for clarity

 ## Common Linked List Operations:

-- **Creation**: Allocating memory and initializing the first node
+- **Creation**: Allocating memory and initialising the first node
 - **Insertion**: Adding nodes at head, tail, or specific positions
 - **Deletion**: Removing nodes from various positions in the list
 - **Traversal**: Visiting each node sequentially from head to tail